Temppeliaukio underground church, Helsinki, September

 Children's faces in particular should be protected by using plenty of lip balm and clothing such as balaclava hats.

-Take sunglasses as the sunrays reflect from the white snow.
+Take sunglasses even in winter, as the sunrays reflect from the white snow.

 If it's snowing when you plan to visit pack snow goggles - they really will help.